usnistgov/5gdeploy/netdef-compose/README.md

 sudo ethtool --offload ens160 tx-checksum-ip-generic off
 ```

-Bridge configuration scripts will setup VXLAN bridges, so that Docker networks with the specified name on different hosts can reach each other.
+Bridge configuration scripts will setup VXLAN bridges, such that identically named Docker networks on different hosts are connected with each other.
 This is achieved by creating a VXLAN tunnel between the first host and each subsequent host, and then adding these VXLAN tunnels to the bridges representing the specified Docker network.
 The first host serves as a virtual root switch and all traffic goes through it, even if the traffic flow is between second and third hosts.
 This does not change the L3 network topology in any way, but can have performance implications.